suave-ucsd/SuAVE-Documentation/Image_SuAVE_Organization.md

 # Organizing Images for SuAVE Galleries

-Make sure you first ran the code in "Generating Images for SuAVE Bibliographic Network".
+This code only works if you use the code in "Generating Images for SuAVE Bibliographic Network" to generate images for a SuAVE gallery.
+Please make sure you first ran the code in "Generating Images for SuAVE Bibliographic Network".

 Now, if you want to obtain a list of the searches that obtained the images in the SuAVE gallery, add this to the end of the code: